zendframework/zend-expressive-swoole/docs/book/v2/table.md

-# Using Swoole Tables In Your Application
+# Using Swoole Tables in your Application

 Sometimes, you need to share structured data between your message workers and have data outlive your request cycle.
 [Swoole Tables](https://www.swoole.co.uk/docs/modules/swoole-table)